berachain/docs/apps/core/content/learn/pol/index.md

 8. By earning BGT, the _Liquidity Provider_ becomes a _BGT Holder_

-9. BGT Holders can delegate their BGT to validators, increasing that validator's boost (x).
+9. BGT Holders can delegate their BGT to validators, increasing that validator's boost.
 Higher boost means larger BGT emissions when that validator proposes blocks.
 Validators are expected to share received protocol Incentives with their delegators.

 ## Incentive Alignment 🤝